-- It is normal for there to be bleeding and swelling following surgery if blood saturates the dressing, simply reinforce with additional gauze dressing for the remainder of day and check again. - Do not soak the incision in water.
-Do not go swimming in the pool or lake/ocean until Dr. Smith tells you that you can do so. - Your dressing may be different depending on the type of surgery you had:
+- It is normal for there to be bleeding and swelling following surgery if blood saturates the dressing, simply reinforce with additional gauze dressing for the remainder of day and check again. - Your dressing is waterproof.
+You may shower with the waterproof dressing. - Do not soak the incision in water.
+Do not go swimming in the pool or lake/ocean until Dr. Smith tells you that you can do so. - Maintain the dressing until your first follow up appointment.